jhvanderschee/hugocodex/content/posts/creating-a-menu-with-nested-pages.md

 date: 2021-12-23
 ---

 A lot of websites use an auto-collapsing [nested menu](/add-ons/nested-menu/).
-It is a great way to show a lot of content in a structured way, but it requires a hierarchical view of all your pages.
+It is a great and compact way to show a lot of content in a structured way, but it requires a hierarchical view of all your pages.
 This post explains how to do that.

 ## The parent reference